Betfair Sports Exchange Review

-If your 1st bet is up to £25 and it loses, you’ll get your money back.
+If your 1st £20 bet loses you’ll get your money back.

-Refer a Friend : If you recommend Betfair to a friend and they sign up, you could earn a bonus from £25 to £100.
-The exact amount that you earn depends on whether your friend uses the various features such as sports betting, casino or poker.
-Betfair also allow you to receive even higher bonuses if your friend gains Betfair Points (through Betfair’s loyalty program), with your possible reward going as high as £2000 – making this the highest paid referral program around.
+Refer a Friend : If you recommend Betfair to a friend and they sign up, you could earn a bonus free bet.
+You can even get higher bonuses if your friend earns Betfair Points (through Betfair’s loyalty program), with your possible reward going as high as £2000 – making this the highest paid referral program around.